 At this point, you may get some resistance.
 The trick is to stay calm and respect the person on the other end of the line.
 This is true for any point in the conversation.
 If they’re too resistant to any point, remember that you can always hang up and call someone else.
 Caller ID may even get you a different salesperson who is more receptive!
 Within this respectful framework feel free to try to convince them to discuss the issue though.
 I usually tell them my blog address first, and tell them that if for any reason they need to hang up, they can always go there later at their leisure.

 Once they agree to answer the questions, I start with the first one.
 They usually just answer “no.” If they start making defensive arguments that early, you may have a difficult climb ahead.
-With question 2, I usually add the phrase “such as flesh, dairy, eggs or honey” to ensure they don’t forget any, like the bees, who almost every person automatically overlooks.
-If no defensiveness is exhibited, I usually follow question 3 by making the statement that “it’s unnecessary because the top 20 health orgs in the world have made statements that we don’t need any animal substances in our diet.
-And using them for those substances causes them to suffer.”
+With question 2, I’ve recently started making sure to use the phrase “such as their flesh, dairy, eggs or honey” to ensure they don’t forget any of the nonhumans, like the bees, who almost every person automatically overlooks.
+If no defensiveness is exhibited, I usually follow question 3 by making the statement that “it’s unnecessary because the top 18 or 20 health organizations on the planet have made statements that we don’t need any animal substances in our diet.
+And every time we use them for those substances we cause them to suffer.”
 Usually, the arguments don’t start ’til after question 3, if at all.

 If no defensiveness yet, question 4 is usually easy.
 The reaction I most often get is very thoughtful.
 You can then give them a very basic explanation of Veganism, just to be sure they understand it.
-The one I use most often is “Because Veganism simply means that if we don’t have a real necessity to use or harm animals, then it’s wrong to do it, so we should stop.
+The one I use most often is “Because Veganism simply means that if we don’t have a real necessity to use animals, and since using them causes them to suffer unnecessarily, then it’s wrong to do it, so we have a moral responsibility to stop using them.
 It’s not only the right thing to do for animals, but it’s also easy and good for you.”
 This is a good point to link consuming nonhuman flesh and secretions as food with all other forms of animal use as well.